 You can download the anonymous tip reporting mobile app for your Android or Apple device.
 Search for and select the school your tip is related to in order to ensure a quick response by our trained school safety professionals.
 Then follow the steps to fill out and submit the tip.

 We encourage the use of the mobile app for reporting tips because it is more accessible and makes it easier to have two-way conversations with trained school safety professionals.

 Download the app at either of the links below.

-P3 Campus is not an emergency 911 service.
+Our anonymous tip reporting tool is not an emergency 911 service.
 If emergency assistance is required, always and immediately contact 911.

 Fake Threat, Real Consequences

 Think Before You Post.
 Hoax Threats are Serious Federal Crimes

 Making a fake threat of violence is a criminal act that can land you in prison.
 It doesn't matter if you say it, text it, write it, snap it or post it on social media, students who make threats can face serious consequences.
 Even if it was meant to be a joke, calling in a fake threat of violence is a state crime in Florida, as well as a federal crime.

 Every violent threat is taken seriously, because police don't know if a threat is real or fake.
 Each time a threat is made against one of our schools, man hours and tax dollars are wasted searching the location, and the school day is disrupted.
 Fake threats can greatly affect absentee rates, and have a profound impact on a student's future.